Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Radiation resistant Ge-doped fibers

 \section{Radiation resistant Ge-doped fibers}

-Two fiber types demonstrate strong resistance to radiation with efficient recovery from ionizing defects.
-The recovery process was examined under varying dose rates and temperatures.
+Two types of fibers exhibit strong resistance to radiation and can efficiently recover from ionizing defects.
+The recovery process was analyzed at different dose rates and temperatures.

-Under low dose rates ($\lesssim$100 Gy/hr) at room temperature, the annealing recovery is effective.
-Fig.~\ref{fig:radhard-doserate}.a presents data collected at a dose rate of 6.0~Gy(SiO$_2$)/hr and a temperature of 32~$^\circ$C. The RIAs were increasing in the initial four days (solid lines), with annealing recovery of less than 30~\% (dashed lines) after the Co-60 source was shielded.
-The annealing process is effective, achieving substantial recovery within two hours.
+At low dose rates ($\lesssim$100 Gy/hr) and room temperature, the annealing recovery proves to be effective.
+Fig.~\ref{fig:radhard-doserate}.a presents data collected at a dose rate of 6.0~Gy(SiO$_2$)/hr and a temperature of 32~$^\circ$C. The RIAs were increasing during the initial four days (solid lines), with annealing recovery of less than 30~\% (dashed lines) after the Co-60 source was shielded.
+Overall, the annealing process is effective, achieving substantial recovery within two hours.

 When exposed to very high dose rates at room temperature, the ionizing defects accumulate extensively.
-The RIA measurements conducted at 1.43~kGy/hr are plotted in Fig.~\ref{fig:radhard-doserate}.b for the initial data recorded in four days.
-During irradiation, the samples were heated up by about 1$^\circ$C. The instant RIAs (solid lines) were a factor of two higher than the levels after annealing.
+The RIA measurements conducted at 1.43~kGy/hr are plotted in Fig.~\ref{fig:radhard-doserate}.b, showing the initial data recorded over four days.
+During the irradiation process, the samples were heated up by about $1 \,^\circ$C. The instant RIAs (solid lines) were found to be twice as high as the levels recorded after annealing.

-The irradiation at a dose rate of 33.7~Gy/hr at -15$^\circ$C replicates the conditions at the LHC.
-The RIA measurements of the fibers are plotted in Fig.~\ref{fig:radhard-temp}.a, while comparative measurements taken at 13◦C are plotted in Fig.~\ref{fig:radhard-temp}.b.
-The temperatures were regulated using a compressor evaporator plate, with fluctuations of $\pm2^\circ$C caused by relay switching.
-The effect is observed at -15$^\circ$C with the RIAs rising with temperature.
-The dependence is less sensitive at 13$^\circ$C (Fig~\ref{fig:radhard-temp}.b).
+The irradiation test at a dose rate of 33.7~Gy/hr at $-15 \,^\circ$C replicates the conditions present at the LHC.
+The RIA measurements of the fibers are plotted in Fig.~\ref{fig:radhard-temp}.a, while comparative measurements taken at $13 \,^\circ$C are shown in Fig.~\ref{fig:radhard-temp}.b.
+The temperatures were regulated using a compressor evaporator plate, with fluctuations of $\pm2 \,^\circ$C due to relay switching.
+The effect is evident at $-15 \,^\circ$C, where the RIAs increase with temperature.
+In contrast, the dependence is less pronounced at $13 \,^\circ$C (Fig~\ref{fig:radhard-temp}.b).

-Radiation-induced defects generated in cold are stagnant in recovery.
-At -15$^\circ$C, the RIAs accumulate to nearly double those taken at 13$^\circ$C. Nevertheless, once the Co-60 source is shielded, the recovery is effective regardless of the temperature.
-The annealing at -15$^\circ$C reduced by a factor of three to the level compatible with the one at 13$^\circ$C.
+Radiation-induced defects generated at cold temperatures tend to be stagnant in recovery.
+At $-15 \,^\circ$C, the RIAs are accumulated to nearly double those observed at $13 \,^\circ$C. However, once the Co-60 source is shielded, recovery occurs effectively regardless of the temperature.
+Annealing at $-15 \,^\circ$C reduces the RIAs by a factor of three, bringing them to levels that are compatible with those observed at $13 \,^\circ$C.